Sandgarden-Demo/styleguide-examples/TEMPLATE_documentation.md

 refine(question="What is the capital of Belgium?")
 # If we encounter just one failed attempt, the module will raise an error.
 ```
->[!NOTE]
->Delete up to this note block, if you are not replacing with your own examples.

 ## General Writing Guidelines